ge-ku/Ban-Checker-for-Steam/README.md

 [Install from Chrome Store.](https://chrome.google.com/webstore/detail/ban-checker-for-steam/canbadmphamemnmdfngmcabnjmjgaiki)

-Chrome extension to check bans of people you recently played with (or your friends) This is based on MrHayato's script.
+Chrome and Firefox extension to check bans of people you recently played with (or your friends and groups members).
+It also stores your recently played games and periodically checks players for VAC or Game bans.
+To automatically track all your recorded games you have to provide your own Steam API key.
+Otherwise it will only scan last 100 encountered players.

 Script works on pages with URIs that follow such patterns:
 - \*://steamcommunity.com/id/\*/friends\*
 - \*://steamcommunity.com/profiles/\*/friends\*

-Added ability to change API Key to your own in extension's Options.
+- \*://steamcommunity.com/groups/\*#members\*

 # Screenshots
 Extension: